 Moreover, it’s even tougher to correctly remember information when you hear bad news.
 Research shows that receiving bad news can make it harder to process information and form memories.

-It’s obvious that it’s important to correctly remember medical information.
+It’s vital you correctly remember medical information.

 Importantly, your ability to remember and understand health information can impact your health.
 In fact, research shows that without clear information and an understanding of the information’s importance, patients are more likely to: